 Both Required and Permitted Transactions may be negotiated by Participants and their Counterparties by use of the RFQ Trading System.
 Through the RFQ Trading System , Participants can transmit a request for a quote (“RFQ”) to buy or sell a specific instrument to other Participants, to which all such Participants may respond.
 An RFQ can be sent as a request for quote.

 An RFQ for a Required Transaction must be submitted to no less than the Required Number of other Participants who are not affiliated with or controlled by the RFQ requester and are not affiliated with or controlled by each other.

+Counter requests on RFQs must go to minimum of 3 unaffiliated counterparties.

 An RFQ for a Required Transaction may be sent to any or all Counterparties with whom the Participant has a common clearing arrangement and where both counterparties have available credit.